VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 You can add the configuration to the module `lspconfig.configs` then you can call the `.setup` function.

-You'll need to provide the command to start the LSP server, a list of filetypes where you want to attach the LSP server, and a function that detects the "root directory" of the project.
+You'll need to provide the command that starts the language server, a list of filetypes where you want to attach the language server, and a function that detects the "root directory" of the project.

 Note: before doing anything, make sure the server you want to add is **not** supported by `lspconfig`.
-Read the [list of supported LSP servers](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#configurations).
+Read the [list of supported language servers](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#configurations).

 ```lua
 local lsp_zero = require('lsp-zero')